dudung/js-html/README.md

 # js-html
-Avaialble and in-house JS libraries for enhancing HTML rendering in showing math, diagram, molecules, sheet music and others in plaintext
+Available and in-house JS libraries for enhancing HTML rendering in showing math, diagram, molecules, sheet music and others in plaintext